Charlotte Wrongful Death Lawyer

 • The outcome of the event was obvious, and the defendant’s actions were the sole cause of the death.
 In other words, the death would not have happened if the defendant’s actions had been different.

 In order to prove these criteria, you will need evidence.
 That evidence can include anything from photographs and witness statements to medical records and police reports.
 Anything that reinforces your claim and helps to prove that a wrongful death has taken place is helpful to your case in the long run.
-An experienced wrongful death lawyer can help you build your case, gather evidence, and obtain testimony from professionals who can substantiate your claims.
+An experienced wrongful death lawyer in Charlotte, NC can help you build your case, gather evidence, and obtain testimony from professionals who can substantiate your claims.

 Settlement vs. Trial